Remember Jewish Łaszczów

 THE HISTORY OF JEWISH LASZCZOW

-The population in 1630 numbered 422.
-By 1643, the number of Jewish houses in the village was 3 out of 70 total.
-At the end of the 17th century, an independent kehilla was established at Laszczow.
-Prayer houses for the Chassidim of Belz, Turzysk, Radzyn and Husyatin were established in town.
-By the mid-1700s, the number of Jews living in the village was ~600.
 In 1820, the population totaled 411, 347 of which (84%) were Jews.
 They made a living through trade (mostly in grain) and crafts.
 Their houses were located in the Market Square (Rynek) surroundings.
 By 1842, the population of the village was 1,160 people including 933 Jews (80%).
 In 1856, the population decreased to 1076, while the percentage of Jewish population rose to 93% (1,010 people).
 In 1902, the Laszczow population was 2,600 people, including 2,366 Jews (91%).
-Before the breakout of the war, the Jewish population constituted 99% of the inhabitants of the village of Laszczow, probably around 2,500 persons.
-Jarczow, a nearby village, had around 400 Jews in 1939.

-World War I was rough on the community after it fell under the control of Russia.
+World War I was rough on the community of Laszczow after it fell under the control of Russia.
 On Sept.
 5th, 1920, three Russian soldiers arrested Rabbi Glass.
 He was finally released after a hefty ransom was paid.
 Between September 10th and 13th of 1920, the Cossacks killed a Jewish woman, raped 100 others, and injured 60 additional Jews in town.
 They also robbed the residents of money and jewels.
 After this point some of the residents left the town.
-Others stayed, and lived in virtual poverty.
+Others stayed and lived in virtual poverty.
 The residents were engaged in small trading, peddling and crafts.
 Community-based institutions operating in Laszczow included: Provident Funds, Bikur Cholim, and Linat Zedek.
 This period also saw the establishment of a Cooperative Bank.
 During the economic crisis of 1928-1931, when incomes were reduced, many Jews were saved from hunger by these institutions.
 The community was very Orthodox in character, and in the 1920s and 1930s the influence of the Zionist movement made itself increasingly heard.

 Prior to the war, the village was remembered by a former resident as one long street made of stones, unpaved, with one a water pump serving the whole town.
 There was no electricity in the community.
 The officials in Laszczow in 1930 included: Shmuel Glas, rabbi; two shochets, Lejba Lerner and Szaja Herszberg; two other shochets had recently passed, Chaim Sznajder/Icek Wajnberg.
 The Laszczow Jewish committee members were: N. Lerech, J. Dychterman, Sz.
 Fajer, M. Zylberlicht, and Sz.
 Wertman.